Skip to main content

 5. Types of inspection

-5.2 Full inspections involve in-depth consideration of all four themes.
+5.2 Inspections involve in-depth consideration of all four themes.
 In the case of services that do not provide accommodation, environment is not considered.

-5.4 It is an opportunity for inspectors to check that providers are adhering to legislative and regulatory requirements, and are meeting the conditions of their registration.
-After the first full inspection, services will receive further full inspections in line with the frequency set out in section 6.
+5.4 It is an opportunity for inspectors to ensure providers are supporting people to achieve their well-being outcomes underpinned by standards of service provision as set out in the regulations and are meeting the conditions of their registration.
+After the first inspection, services will receive further inspections in line with the frequency set out in section 6.

 Focused inspection